-Fire Island, an Atlantic Ocean barrier island 60 miles east of New York City, sits off the southern shore of Long Island, New York.
+Fire Island, an Atlantic Ocean barrier island 60 miles east of New York City, sits off the southern shore of Long Island.
 It's a popular outdoor recreation destination known for protected beaches and resort communities.
-Fire Island is home to Robert Moses State Park on the west end, Smith Point County Park on the east end and an eight-mile nationally-protected wilderness preserve.
+Fire Island is home to Robert Moses State Park on the west end and Smith Point County Park on the east end.
 In the middle of the 31-mile island, accessible only by ferry, are 17 car-free communities—most of which are strictly residential with only a few offering shops and nightlife.

 With the exception of service and emergency vehicles, cars are not permitted to drive throughout the island.
 You can drive to either end of the island, but there are no paved roads between these two points.
 If you drive to the ends of the island you can visit the Fire Island Lighthouse from Robert Moses State Park and the Fire Island Wilderness Visitor Center.